-Of the 104,000 incoming college students we surveyed in our Next Generation of Financial Capability Report, there is a general lack of financial knowledge, skills, and plans for the future.
-They are accruing high levels of student loan and credit card debt, displaying a poor understanding of basic financial topics, experiencing financial stress and anxiety, and becoming less proactive in their plans for the future.
+Of the 104,000 incoming college students surveyed in the Next Generation of Financial Capability Report, there is a general lack of financial knowledge, skills, and plans for the future.
+Students are accruing high levels of student loan and credit card debt, displaying a poor understanding of basic financial topics, experiencing financial stress and anxiety, and becoming less proactive in their plans for the future.

-There is still a financial literacy gap that we need your help to close.
-But research continues to help us pinpoint the problems and bring us closer to a solution.
+There is still a financial literacy gap that we need your help to close – we can leverage this research to help pinpoint problems and potential strategies to bring us closer to a solution.

 The first year of college can be a time of significant financial distress for students as many take on increased responsibility for their own fiscal decisions through loans, credit cards, and personal finance management.
 But increased responsibility is not synonymous with increased capability—respondents still displayed a lack of skills, knowledge, and confidence in their abilities to handle their finances.
 This stress is very much exacerbated when paired with inadequate financial knowledge.
 When asked about various challenges of college life, students consistently reported feeling least prepared to tackle their finances and were particularly stressed about financing their education and finding a job after graduation.

 The good news is the flip side: As financial knowledge increased, reported stress experienced from financial decision-making decreased.
 Yet another reason why it’s so critical to young adults’ well-being that they become more educated in this area.

 Where to Start: Financial Education as a Group Effort

 It is easy to dismiss financial literacy as the responsibility of high school educators or parents, but if we want students to feel comfortable and informed, money skills can’t be learned at the eleventh hour.
 Every teacher can and should find a way to make connections to finances across the curriculum.
 At minimum, cover the basics and make money talk in your classroom a normal part of the culture.